MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/determining-why-umdf-indicates-outstanding-files-at-device-removal-tim.md

 ---
-title: Determining Why UMDF Indicates Outstanding Files at Device Removal Time
+title: UMDF Indicates Outstanding Files at Device Removal Time
 author: windows-driver-content
 description: This topic describes how you can use the Wudfext.dll debugger extensions in conjunction with a User-Mode Driver Framework (UMDF) version 1 or 2 driver to determine why UMDF indicates that there are outstanding files when you remove a device. ms.assetid: 9a8b3b69-1192-40c1-895b-4abfc01c1ca7